When was Franklin Pierce born?

 Election of 1852 & Personal Tragedy

-Franklin Pierce was chosen for the Democratic nomination for various reasons- his long-tenured political career and status, the fact that he was a pro-slavery northerner, and Pierce’s great benefit because the Democratic party decided to follow with undeviating loyalty the compromise of 1850.
+Franklin Pierce was chosen for the Democratic nomination for various reasons, his long-tenured political career and status, the fact that he was a pro-slavery northerner, and to Pierce’s great benefit because the Democratic party decided to follow with undeviating loyalty to the Compromise of 1850.

 At the Democratic convention of 1852, the delegation gathered, voting an astonishing 48 times, eliminating many well-known candidates before Franklin Pierce received the party’s nomination.

-Sadly for Pierce, after winning the presidential nomination and two months before he officially took office, his only surviving child was killed in front of him and his wife as their train wrecked.
+Sadly for Pierce, after winning the presidential nomination and two months before officially taking office, his only surviving child was killed in front of him and his wife as their train wrecked.
 A devastated Pierce would enter the White House, sad and nervously exhausted from the ordeal.

-Pierce’s presidency got off to a rough start in a couple of different ways.
-Firstly he invoked the wrath of many northerners and abolitionists in general when he named his old friend, the fiercely pro-slavery Jefferson Davis as his secretary of war, many of the moderates who had voted for him in the recent election were outraged.
+Pierce’s presidency got off to a rough start in several ways.
+Firstly he invoked the wrath of many northerners and abolitionists in general when he named his old friend, the fiercely pro-slavery Jefferson Davis, as his Secretary of War.
+Many of the moderates who had voted for him in the recent election were outraged.

 Secondly, in another tragic turn in Pierce’s life, his vice-president, William Rufus King, died of tuberculosis only six weeks into his term.
-At the time, there was no provision or plan of action for filling the vice-presidency, and so for the entirety of Franklin Pierce’s presidential term, he had no vice-president.
+At the time, there was no provision or plan of action for filling the vice-presidency, so he had no vice-president for almost the entirety of his presidential term.

-According to Jean Baker’s article on Pierce in the wake of the passing of the Kansas-Nebraska Act, the Whig party was in essence destroyed, ushering in the still-standing Republican party.
+According to Jean Baker’s article on Pierce, in the wake of the passing of the Kansas-Nebraska Act, the Whig Party was essentially destroyed, ushering in the still-standing Republican Party.
 In contrast, tensions increased the opposite of the act’s intention.

-In one notable incident, pro-slavery ruffians from Missouri entered the abolitionist heavy.
-The town of Lawrence, Kansas, proceeded to loot, menace, and kill citizens before burning down a good portion of the city.
+In one notable incident, pro-slavery ruffians from Missouri entered the abolitionist town of Lawrence, Kansas, and proceeded to loot, menace, and kill citizens before burning down a good portion of the city.

 In response, abolitionists led by John Brown murdered five pro-slavery men a few days after Lawrence’s sacking.
-Pierce subsequently had to focus a great deal on the ordeal in Kansas, which prohibited him from seeing other matters.
+Pierce subsequently had to focus greatly on the ordeal in Kansas, which prohibited him from seeing other matters.

-Internationally, Pierce achieved success for himself and the United States with the Gadsden Purchase, which involved the United States purchasing portions of Southern Arizona and New Mexico cementing today’s border with Mexico the United States 15 Million dollars but avoided another Mexican-American War.
+Internationally, Pierce achieved success for himself and the United States with the Gadsden Purchase, which involved the United States purchasing portions of Southern Arizona and New Mexico, cementing today’s border with Mexico the United States 15 million dollars but avoiding another Mexican-American War.

-Pierce also attempted to acquire Cuba, which was still a territory of Spain, as a new United States territory, Cuba a fellow slaveholding nation, which was highly enticing, especially to the southern United States.
+Pierce also attempted to acquire Cuba, which was still a territory of Spain, as a new United States territory.
+Cuba was a fellow slaveholding nation and highly enticing, especially to the southern United States.
 Negotiating efforts failed, however, and Cuba remained a Spanish possession.

-Pierce also had some conflicts with Great Brittain.
-He opposed their role in the Crimean war against Russia and their settlement in Central America; Belize existed as British Honduras, a Great Brittain colony for over 200 years.
+Pierce also had some conflicts with Great Britain.
+He opposed their role in the Crimean war against Russia and their settlement in Central America.
+Belize existed as British Honduras, a colony of Great Britain, for over 200 years.

-Pierce’s wife Jane passed away from Tuberculosis in 1863.
-The Pierce’s had traveled to the West Indies in the hopes that the tropical climate would help Jane’s sickness, alas it did not, and more grief entered Franklin Pierce’s life.
+Pierce’s wife Jane passed away from tuberculosis in 1863.
+The Pierces had traveled to the West Indies hoping that the tropical climate would help Jane’s sickness, alas, it did not, and more grief shrouded Franklin Pierce’s life.

 Pierce faded in his post-presidential days and lived far from the spotlight.
 Always a fan of alcohol, he returned to it after the passing of his wife.

 After President Lincoln was assassinated in 1865, an angry mob surrounded Pierce’s house, and only his public speaking skills kept his house from being torched by the mob.
-In his last years on earth, Franklin Pierce found spirituality and joined the episcopal faith at St. Paul’s Chuch in Concord, New Hampshire.
+Franklin Pierce found spirituality in his last years on earth and joined the episcopal faith at St. Paul’s Church in Concord, New Hampshire.

-For a few years, Pierce lived the life of an “old-farmer” farming a little by hand, buying property, and hosting as well as visiting relatives.
-Suffering from severe cirrhosis of the liver, which took his life on October, 8th 1869.
+For a few years, Pierce lived the life of an “old-farmer,” farming a little by hand, buying property, and hosting as well as visiting relatives.
+He suffered from severe cirrhosis of the liver, which took his life on October 8th, 1869.
 Franklin Pierce lived to be 64 years old.